glitchwrks/xt_ide/README.md

 You can find a BOM with Mouser part numbers [here](https://github.com/glitchwrks/xt_ide/blob/master/bill_of_materials.md).
 Do note that you can purchase complete parts kits from [The Glitch Works](http://www.glitchwrks.com/xt-ide) in addition to bare PC boards.

+### Slot 8 Support

+If you want to use this card with an IBM 5160 PC/XT in Slot 8, you need a small daughterboard to make this happen.
+The project files for the board are available [on GitHub](https://github.com/glitchwrks/xt_ide_slot_8_support).
+You can find a writeup on the design and assembly process [here](http://www.glitchwrks.com/2017/02/03/slot-8-support).
+If you'd like to order a board, parts kit, or assembled module, see the [Glitch Works XT-IDE page](http://www.glitchwrks.com/xt-ide) for ordering information.

 ### Contributors

 **Please contact me or send a pull request to get your name added to the list!**